Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Inference for MJPs with infinite statespaces using the rate matrix

-We will reformulate the likelihood, creating an explicit extended statespace and giving a different distribution for $r$ and $r'$; as a result, there is no division by $\Prob{R\ge r}$ and, indeed, no requirement for a generic proposal $p(r)$.
+We will reformulate the likelihood, creating an explicit extended statespace, and giving a different distribution for $r$ and $r'$; as a result, there is no division by $\Prob{R\ge r}$ and, indeed, no requirement for a generic proposal $p(r)$.
 The potential for different amounts of variation between species and across intervals is allowed for by letting the shape of the cuboidal regions vary and for the nature of the cuboids themselves to vary between observations, all governed by two tuning parameters.
+Further, instead of requiring a random number, $R$ of matrix exponentials for each inter-observation interval, our algorithm requires just one.